teknofage/SPD-1-3-Project/README.md

 #### Rationale

 People need to build community.
-This forum for bringing groups closer together and helping the needy s a way of doing just that.
+This forum for bringing groups closer together and helping the needy is a way of doing just that.

 #### Description